bela333/blog/_posts/2024-01-29-ambisonic.md

 With [just](https://www.todepond.com/wikiblogarden/better-computing/just/) a bit of mathematics you can turn these signals back into our usual **Left** and **Right** channels.

-But what if, instead of only recording the difference between the Left and the Right side, we also record the difference for all 3 axis?
+But what if, instead of only recording the difference between the Left and the Right side, we also record the difference for all 3 axes?

 This way, we get 4 audio channels: